zizhao-hu/zizhao-hu.github.io/_pages/about_zizhao.md

 ---

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->
 My research interests include Generative Modeling (Diffusion Model, Consistency Model, GAN, VAE, etc..), Multimodal Learning, Meta-learning, and Life-long Learning.
-My current projects are related to new generative learning schemes with better temporal understanding, aiming to bridge the gap between AI and human intelligence. academicpages template
+My current projects are related to new generative learning schemes with better temporal understanding, aiming to bridge the gap between AI and human intelligence.

 My long-term goal is to develop AGI, which will help solve theoretical physics, neural science, aging & cancer, controllable fusion energy, and social problems etc..